The-WNI-Techies/wni_server/README.md

 - Mongoose used alongside mongosh locally or mongodb atlas in production through env variables.
 - User schema and permissions (up next)
 - Sign up and sign in implemented
+- Reset Password and VerifyUser implemented

+## HOW TO USE
+- Response: `error` field for error && success field for `successful` api calls